migramirez2/Harmony-ONE/progress/sun-hyuk-ahn.md

 2023-11-27 Wed: Fixed Network manager handling bug.
 Refactor and cleanup in app purchase process.
 In app purchase server side bug fix (hand off to Artem).

 2023-11-26 Tue: Benchmarked latencies for head vs subsequent, which came out to 1.6s vs 1.3s (1hr session).
-The cause is due to the initial setup on the client (audio buffers and sockets) and server-side (authorization).
+The cause is due to the initial setup on the command line interfaceent (audio buffers and sockets) and server-side (authorization).
 Fixed expiration update [bug](https://github.com/harmony-one/x/commit/51c175aaa66b0e460e555d39972b74db1254732a).

 2023-11-25 Mon: Fixed color switch bug on a new context.
-Implemented perceived latency on the client side.
+Implemented perceived latency on the command line interfaceent side.
 Measured latency to be an average of 1.4 seconds.
 Testing different chunking sizes to improve latency.

 ---